 Hotjar generates Heatmaps by taking a screenshot of your page and overlaying that screenshot with data it has collected about clicks, mouse movement, and scrolls.
-Occasionally, you may want your Heatmap screenshot to mask or exclude specific elements on your page.
+Occasionally, you may want your Heatmap screenshot to suppress or exclude specific elements on your page.
 For example, if you have a pop-up which automatically loads when a new user lands on your page, you may want to exclude it from your screenshot.

 Suppressing Text in your Heatmap